I’m a hockey fan. Huge fan. Love it.

 Wait a minute.
 I want to write that gem down.

 “If he didn’t have control of the ball, than he didn’t have it under control.”

 Hold the phone.
 Do the coaches know that?

 But, there’s one thing they consistently do that causes me to want to rip off my arm to smack them around with.
 While I’m watching a football game, they constantly tell me I’m watching a football game.

 We have a large screen, HDTV, but even if I was watching it on a 4” fuzzy, battery-powered, car TV in the woods, I’m relatively sure I would be aware that the game I’m watching is a football game.
-I can’t remember the last time I tried to tune into the Rose Bowl, and round about 3rd quarter suddenly realized I had been watching a Yahtzee game the whole time.
+I can’t remember the last time I tried to tune into a football game, and round about 3rd quarter suddenly realized I had been watching a Yahtzee game the whole time.

 Nonetheless, the announcers feel the need to remind me that it is, in fact, a football game I’m viewing.

 “He needs to throw the football more.
 He’s hanging onto the football too long.
 He is gonna lose that football if he doesn’t pass that football soon.
 Did you see what happened to the football?
 They stripped the football right away from him.”

 Football?
 Really?
 I thought he was holding a tennis ball that had lost its fuzz, and been horribly disfigured in a freak racquet accident.
 Good thing he brought that to my attention.

 “There is a lot at stake in this football game.
 People are focused on the outcome of this football game.
 The coach told me that they are prepared for today’s football game.
 It is very important for the QB to have his head in this football game.”